 This definition has an OpenAPI 2.0 (Swagger) format.
 No need to download the definition now.
 ReadyAPI will do this later when we create a functional test.
 See below.

-Switch to the SoapUI start page and click Create a test from an API Definition:
+Switch to the SoapUI start page, click Create Functional Test and, in the subsequent dialog, select API Definition:

 In the subsequent wizard, specify the URL of your web service’s definition.
 In our case, it is

 Click Next to continue.